 I am a freelance photographer and visual artist working with National Geographic Russia, VICE UK/USA, De Volkskrant, Takie Dela, Meduza, Novaya Gazeta, others.
 My photographic practice primarily focuses on the exploration of the issues of modern...

 Since the beginning of the war in Ukraine on February 24, 2022, more than 400 thousand refugees have entered neighboring Moldova, most of whom continued their journey to Europe, but 90 thousand remained on the territory of the Republic.
 More than 70 thousand of them are minors.

 The characters of this story are children from different regions of Ukraine that have been subjected to the Russian aggression - Nikolaev, Kharkov, Kherson and others.
 All of them live in a temporary accommodation center in Chisinau, Moldexpo.
 This is a former exhibition complex, and later a covid hospital.
-Children are forced to huddle in small boxes without doors or ceilings, in unsanitary conditions.
+Children are forced to huddle in small rooms made of drywall without doors or ceilings, in unsanitary conditions.
 These boys and girls are acutely worried about leaving home, they miss their relatives, friends who stayed in Ukraine, pets, toys, favorite parks and streets.

 Within the framework of the story, with the help of a projector, I overlay photographs from the happy, pre-war past of these children onto their figures and current living conditions thus showing the consequences of this terrible war.
 I asked the children's parents for the projected photos, we chose them all together - these are the most memorable and dearest images, reminiscent of home, which capture favorite places and moments which were destroyed by the war.

-Vera is 3 years old, she was born in Nikolaev and came to Chisinau with her brother and mother.
+Vera, 3 years old, she was born in Nikolaev and came to Chisinau with her brother and mother.
 Vera's mother hopes that the girl won't remember this time when she grows up.
 The photo projected onto Vera shows her twin sister Marina, who stayed in Nikolaev with her grandmother.

-Andrei is 7 years old, the boy came from Mariupol together with his mother.
-His father and sister were killed as a result of explosion.
-However, Andrei's mother, Elena, does not tell the boy about this.
-The photograph projected onto Andrey displays the boy hugging his sister Ira.
+Andrey, 7 years old.
+The boy came from Mariupol with his mother.
+His father and sister disappeared in the explosion.
+However, Andrei's mother does not tell the boy about that.
+The photo projected onto Andrei shows the boy himself hugging his sister during her birthday.